Key Takeaways

 Why is a general contractor quote higher than a single-trade contractor quote?

-GCs coordinate multiple trades, manage subcontractors, and hold the prime contract.
-Carriers rate some GC classes on total cost of subcontracted work rather than employee payroll alone.
-Hazard classification also matters — a GC coordinating roofing or structural work pays more than one coordinating interior finishes.
-Many GC accounts also require E&S placement, which typically costs more than standard-market coverage.
+General contractors coordinate multiple trades, manage subcontractors, and hold the prime contract.
+Carriers rate some general contractor classes on total cost of subcontracted work rather than employee payroll alone.
+Hazard classification also matters.
+A general contractor coordinating roofing or structural work pays more than one coordinating interior finishes.
+Many general contractor accounts also require surplus lines placement, which typically costs more than standard-market coverage.

 What is the difference between additional insured and waiver of subrogation?